 LEDs light historic Civil War site

-Here at HolidayLEDs.com, we’re happy to help customers with special circumstances figure out which holiday lighting products will work best.
+Here at HolidayLEDs.com, we’re happy to assist customers with special circumstances, and to help figure out which holiday lighting product(s) will work best.
 But it’s not every day that we get to work with a site that played a pivotal role in American history.

 We were contacted several months ago by volunteers who wanted to illuminate a stately ash tree outside the courthouse in Chesterfield, SC, which on Nov.
 12, 1860, was the site of the first vote taken to secede from the United States.
 Last year, after an extensive renovation that turned the site into a county museum, someone in the group asked if anyone had ever thought about lighting the tree outside.